 - An atypical or abnormal mole is usually irregularly shaped, has uneven color, and is possibly larger than other moles.

-Moles are concerning when a change is noted.
 It is important to consult a dermatology provider for a suspicious mole since this may be an early sign of melanoma which is a life-threatening form of skin cancer.

 A great way to remember to recognize a concerning mole is the A, B, C, D, E’s of moles.